What are the best glass baby bottles?

 Anti-Colic Dr. Brown’s Glass Bottles

 If you need a glass anti-colic bottle then check out the ever famous Dr Browns bottles.
 Highly recommend by lactation consultants for breastfeeding moms who express.
-That’s because the teats as truly ‘slow flow’ and baby has control over the speed the milk just like at the breast.
+That’s because the teats are truly ‘slow flow’.
+Your baby has control over the speed the milk just like at the breast.
 These bottles are also highly recommended if you have moved on to feeding expressed milk to your preemie baby.

 The bottles are sturdy and easy to hold, plus the glass helps them to heat up faster than the plastic version.
 These measurements are etched into the side of the glass so you don’t need to worry about them rubbing off after a few washes.

 The main complaint of the Dr Browns glass bottles was that the anti-colic vent inside was still made from plastic which contradicted the reason most parents used glass bottles.
 Plus you need to make sure the vented part is cleaned thoroughly with each use, which can take a bit more time.

 Best Priced Evenflo Classic Glass Bottle

 If you are looking for glass bottles at on a budget then check out the Evenflo glass bottle range.
 You won’t be skimping on quality with the price because they are extremely robust and will not break easily.